mmondics/aiops-z/docs/labs/cp4aiops-lab.md

 In the following section, you will be using IBM Cloud Pak for AIOps to solve an issue in the NodeJS and Postgresql sample application running in the `userNN-project` OpenShift namespace.
 In this section, you will introduce the error so you can solve it later.

-1. **In the OpenShift console under the developer perspective, navigate to your `userNN-project` namespace topology, click the Postgresql icon, then click the `postgresql` deployment hyperlink.**
+1. **In the OpenShift console under the developer perspective, navigate to your `userNN-project` namespace topology, click the Postgresql icon, then click the `postgresql-userNN` deployment hyperlink.**

     ![ocp-postgresql](ocp-postgresql.png)